Welcome to Hentys Lawyers, Experts in Contesting a Will

 In your initial consultation, your lawyer will detail the general merits of the case.
 If they consider that the claim does not have merit, they will let you know straight away so that you can make your own decision about whether to proceed.

 If you do decide to pursue the claim, you will be provided with an initial estimate of legal costs in accordance with legislation.
-In all estate matters, Hentys will act on a no win, no fee basis, and as part of any settlement process, with a successful claim, costs will be paid out of the estate proceeds so that you will not incur any out of pocket expenses.

 If you are considering contesting a will, it’s important to remember that each case is subject to a court appointed mediation.
 In the last 5 years, Hentys Lawyers have not experienced a single estate dispute claim that has proceeded to a trial.

 Even though the law recognises a person’s right to choose who will inherit his or her property, there are often very good reasons why a person should be contesting a will.
 Whatever your reasons may be, Hentys Lawyers will represent you throughout the process, providing you the information and answers you need.

 A Family Provision Claim in VIC, NSW and QLD is an application to the Court to seek adequate provision from the Estate of a deceased person.

 These types of claims are commonly referred to as Part IV claims, Testator Family Maintenance (TFM) claims or ‘contesting a will’.
 These orders may be made in either the Supreme or Country Courts, where the Court is satisfied that: